-There shall be a Nominating Committee of ICANN, responsible for the selection of all ICANN Directors except the President and those Directors selected by ICANN's Supporting Organizations, and for such other selections as are set forth in these Bylaws.
+There shall be a Nominating Committee of ICANN (“Nominating Committee”), responsible for nominating all Directors except the President and those Directors nominated by Decisional Participants; for nominating two directors of PTI (as described in Section 16, and in accordance with the articles of incorporation and bylaws of PTI); and for such other selections as are set forth in these Bylaws.
+Notification of the Nominating Committee’s Director nominations shall be given by the Nominating Committee Chair in writing to the EC Chairs Council, with a copy to the Secretary, and the EC shall promptly act on it as provided in Section 7.25.
+Notificaton of the Nominating Committee’s PTI director nomination sshall be given to the Secretary.

-Section 2.
 COMPOSITION

 The Nominating Committee shall be composed of the following persons:

-1.A non-voting Chair, appointed by the ICANN Board;
+A non-voting Chair, appointed by the Board;

-2.A non-voting Chair-Elect, appointed by the ICANN Board as a non-voting advisor;
+A non-voting Chair-Elect, appointed by the Board as a non-voting advisor;

-3.A non-voting liaison appointed by the ICANN Root Server System Advisory Committee established by Article XI of these Bylaws;
+A non-voting liaison appointed by the Root Server System Advisory Committee established by Section 12.2(c);

-4.A non-voting liaison appointed by the ICANN Security and Stability Advisory Committee established by Article XI of these Bylaws;
+A non-voting liaison appointed by the Security and Stability Advisory Committee established by Section 12.2(b);

-5.A non-voting liaison appointed by the Governmental Advisory Committee;
+A non-voting liaison appointed by the Governmental Advisory Committee;

-Subject to the provisions of the Transition Article of these Bylaws, five 6.voting delegates selected by the At-Large Advisory Committee established by Article XI of these Bylaws;
+Five voting delegates selected by the At-Large Advisory Committee established by Section 12.2(d);

-7.Voting delegates to the Nominating Committee shall be selected from the Generic Names Supporting Organization, established by Article X of these Bylaws, as follows:
+Voting delegates to the Nominating Committee shall be selected from the Generic Names Supporting Organization established by Article 11, as follows:

-a.One delegate from the Registries Stakeholder Group;
+One delegate from the Registries Stakeholder Group;

-b.One delegate from the Registrars Stakeholder Group;
+One delegate from the Registrars Stakeholder Group;

-c.Two delegates from the Business Constituency, one representing small business users and one representing large business users;
+Two delegates from the Business Constituency, one representing small business users and one representing large business users;

-d.One delegate from the Internet Service Providers Constituency;
+One delegate from the Internet Service Providers Constituency;

-e.One delegate from the Intellectual Property Constituency; and
+One delegate from the Intellectual Property Constituency; and

-f.One delegate from consumer and civil society groups, selected by the Non-Commercial Users Constituency.
+One delegate from consumer and civil society groups, selected by the Non-Commercial Users Constituency.

-8.One voting delegate each selected by the following entities:
+One voting delegate each selected by the following entities:

-a.The Council of the Country Code Names Supporting Organization established by Article IX of these Bylaws;
+The Council of the Country Code Names Supporting Organization established by Section 10.3;

-b.The Council of the Address Supporting Organization established by Article VIII of these Bylaws; and
+The Council of the Address Supporting Organization established by Section 9.2; and

-c.The Internet Engineering Task Force.
+The Internet Engineering Task Force.

-9.A non-voting Associate Chair, who may be appointed by the Chair, at his or her sole discretion, to serve during all or part of the term of the Chair.
+A non-voting Associate Chair, who may be appointed by the Chair, at his or her sole discretion, to serve during all or part of the term of the Chair.
 The Associate Chair may not be a person who is otherwise a member of the same Nominating Committee.
 The Associate Chair shall assist the Chair in carrying out the duties of the Chair, but shall not serve, temporarily or otherwise, in the place of the Chair.

-Section 3.
 TERMS

-Subject to the provisions of the Transition Article of these Bylaws:

-1.Each voting delegate shall serve a one-year term.
+Each voting delegate shall serve a one-year term.
 A delegate may serve at most two successive one-year terms, after which at least two years must elapse before the individual is eligible to serve another term.